 For Medicare Advantage eligibility, you’ll need to be age 65 or older and meet the following criteria:

 - be enrolled in original Medicare, either Part A or B (if you collect Railroad Retirement Board or Social Security benefits, you will be automatically enrolled in original Medicare)

 - be a U.S. citizen or permanent resident

 - have paid Medicare payroll taxes while working for at least 10 years

-There are several times when you can enroll in a Medicare Advantage plan in Colorado.
+When can I enroll in a Medicare Advantage plan in Colorado?

 You’ll be able to apply during your initial enrollment period (IEP) starting 3 months before your 65th birthday month and ending 3 months after your birthday month.